salrashid123/ocicrypt-tpm-keyprovider/README.md

 #### Decrypt

-Decryption must be done on the same TPM where the image resides.
+Decryption must be done on the same TPM where that ekPub exists.

 First copy the `tpm_oci_crypt` binary onto the image and create an `ocicrypt.json` file that point to that